lsprangers/lsprangers.github.io/docs/old_math_notes/linear_algebra/index.md

 Therefore, in the example above, the vector $[1, 2, 3]$ can be expressed as a linear combination of the basis vectors:
 $$[1, 2, 3] = 1 \cdot \hat{i} + 2 \cdot \hat{j} + 3 \cdot \hat{k}$$

-Vectors are just scalars that you use to multiply against these common basis vectors - so a good question is how many points in 2D space by using the basis vectors $\hat{i} \text{and} \hat{j}$?
-The answer is everything!
+Vectors are just scalars that you use to multiply against these common basis vectors - so a good question is: how many points in 2D space can you reach using the basis vectors $\hat{i}$ and $\hat{j}$?
+The answer is: every point in $\mathbb{R}^2$.

 ![VectorScalingDemo](/img/VectorScalingDemo.gif)

 You can even use different basis vectors, and there's an inherent relationship between them.
 For example, in 2D space, you can use $\hat{i}$ and $\hat{j}$ as our basis vectors, but you could also use any other pair of linearly independent vectors - the linear transformation to take either of those to $[1, 2]$ would still hold

 If both of our basis vectors end up pointing in the "same direction", they're said to be ***linearly dependent***.
-This would be something like if you had $\hat{i} [1, 0] \text{and} [2, 0]$ as our basis vectors, then the set of all possible vectors you could reach would only be on the x-axis.
+This would be something like if you had $\hat{i} [1, 0]$ and $[2, 0]$ as our basis vectors, then the set of all possible vectors you could reach would only be on the x-axis.
 At this point you can no longer reach other points "upwards" or "downwards" in the 2D plane - our space is effectively reduced to a line.
-This is a key concept in linear algebra - the set of points you can reach using linear transformations from our basis vectors is known as the **span** of those vectors.
+This is a key concept in linear algebra: the set of points you can reach using linear combinations of basis vectors is known as the **span** of those vectors.

-Using $\hat{i}$ \text{and} $\hat{j}$, you can reach any point in the 2D plane, as they are linearly independent.
-However, if you were to use $\hat{i} [1, 0] \text{and} [2, 0]$ as our basis vectors, they would be linearly dependent, and you could only reach points along the line defined by $\hat{i}$.
-In the former scenario our span is $\mathbb{R}^2$, while in the latter it is just $\mathbb{R}$
+Using $\hat{i}$ and $\hat{j}$, you can reach any point in the 2D plane, as they are linearly independent.
+However, if you were to use $\hat{i} [1, 0]$ and $[2, 0]$ as our basis vectors, they would be linearly dependent, and you could only reach points along the line defined by $\hat{i}$.
+In the former scenario our span is $\mathbb{R}^2$, while in the latter it is just $\mathbb{R}$.

 So a span is a set of points, specifically the set of all possible linear combinations of a given set of vectors, but vectors can be thought of as individual points - it's a helpful nuance

-The same idea holds in all dimensions - if you have a 3D space, and our basis vectors relate to the 2D basis vectors, our span would be a 2D plane sitting in the 3D space that you can create from those basis vectors.
-If it's $\hat{i}$ \text{and} $\hat{j}$ it will be the 2D plane on the origin
+The same idea holds in all dimensions: if you have a 3D space and two independent basis vectors, your span is a 2D plane sitting in the 3D space.
+If the basis is $\hat{i}$ and $\hat{j}$ it will be the standard $xy$-plane through the origin.

 ### Linear Transformations
 Linear Algebra helps us to manipulate matrices, and one of the most important topics / use cases of this are systems of linear transformations